 If you would like to know more about how we safeguard students at ROC College, copies of our Protection of Vulnerable Adults Policy, Whistleblowing Policy, and other associated policies are available on request.

-The principal Therese Timberlake and Head Teacher, Rebecca Quantrill work in collaboration with United Response’s Quality and Practice, Team, Linda Owen, the governing group’s safeguarding lead, and the organisations independent safeguarding chair, Patricia Dennison Two representatives from ROC College attend the quarterly safeguarding forums.
+The DSL and Deputy Head pf Pastoral and Safeguarding work in collaboration with United Response’s Quality and Practice Team, Linda Owen, the governing group’s safeguarding lead and organisations independent safeguarding chair, Patricia Dennison.
+The DSL from ROC College attend the quarterly safeguarding forums.

 ROC College (part of United Response) has produced a Prevent Policy and Risk Assessment in order to set out how it will exercise its Prevent duty.
 This is to ensure that: